serena0514/CRUD/project1/readme.md

 Purpse:

-    this is a single key-value store in both TCP and UDP connections. you can do PUT, GET, and DELETE to interact with the server
+    this is a simple single-threaded key-value store in both TCP and UDP connections. you can do PUT, GET, and DELETE to interact with the server

+    You can continuously exchange and put request to interact with the server

 How to run:
 TCP